BrikJunior/MAAS-on-Multipass/README.md

 # MAAS-on-Multipass
-This is repository to learn and use Multipass, MAAS on LXD and all the commands you need
+This is repository to learn and use Multipass, MAAS using LXD.

 ### To get started install Multipass on MacOS